Skip NavigationSkip to Primary Content

 Make sure that you know ahead of time what your primary veterinarian’s policy is regarding emergency care, both during regular practice hours and after hours.
 Make sure you know our location.
 If your pet has an outgoing medical problem that could result in a sudden emergency, make sure that you keep pertinent medical records easily accessible to review the records.

-If you have not checked in online prior to coming in, you can check in to the waitlist once you arrive.
-Depending on the condition of your pet, our veterinary nurse will triage your pet to assess the urgency of their condition.
-If your pet is stable, we will give you a realistic wait time for when an emergency veterinarian is available.
+If you have not checked in online prior to coming in, our veterinary nurse will triage your pet to assess the urgency of their condition.
+If your pet is stable, we will have you and your pet wait comfortably at home in the queue.

 If you have checked in on our waitlist, click the dashboard link to cancel your request or call the hospital and let our Client Care Specialists know so we can take your pet out of the waiting queue.